On the Run... from the Met Gala? This Is Probably Why Beyoncé Ditched the Met Red Carpet

 Yup, there was one major thing missing from the 2018 Met Gala red carpet and that was the electric current Queen Bey usually brings with her.
 Hot off her headlining Coachella performances, many expected that Beyoncé would return to the 2018 Met Gala red carpet after skipping last year.
 But the Beyhive let out a collective sigh when she didn’t show.

 All signs were pointing to a grand Beyoncé return.
 She had a dress in the works with Peter Dundas’ eponymous line Dundas.
 Her glam squad was booked.
-But it looks like she may have needed a break from the spotlight as she prepares for her upcoming “On the Run” would tour with husband Jay-Z.
+But it looks like she may have needed a break from the spotlight as she prepares for her upcoming “On the Run” would tour with husband JAY-Z.

 “The couple are expected in Paris in the coming days as they rehearse for their upcoming joint tour, which is the long-awaited sequel to their blockbuster 2014 duel headlining trek, On the Run,” a source tells PEOPLE.